DrewHans555/C-AwayExtendedASCII/README.md

 ### Prerequisites
 * GCC (or similar compiler)
-* MAKE (or you can compile yourself using: gcc main.c -o cawayextendedascii)
+* GNU Make (or you can compile yourself using: gcc main.c -o cawayextendedascii)

 ## License